TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 ..  note::

-    Eventually instead of `render-guides:main` we will use `render-guides:stable` to provide stable versions, once the initial development of this project is more settled.
-    An asset URI will then be able to refer to tagged versions.
+    The Docker container internally contains a tagged release version of this repository, and use that version as well to reference asset URIs of the theme on our CDN.

 ..  code-block:: shell

-    docker run --rm -v $(pwd):/project ghcr.io/typo3-documentation/render-guides:main --progress --config ./Documentation
+    docker run --rm -v $(pwd):/project ghcr.io/typo3-documentation/render-guides:latest --progress --config ./Documentation

 Unlike other Docker images, this image will detect the owner-user of the mounted project.
 This means that the files created by the Docker image will have the